curvedinf/wove/README.md

 print(w.result.final)
 ```
 You can override or add any tasks inline in your `with` block.
 An overridden task inherits its parent's `do` parameters if not specified, with the exception of mappings.
-If you would like the same mappings for a task, they must be restated.
+If you would like the same mapping for a task, it must be restated.
 ```python
 # In views.py
 from wove import weave